-16 We also consider the weighted mean of the predictions from unrelated stocks where weights are based on the precisions of predicted values.
+17 We also consider the weighted mean of the predictions from unrelated stocks where weights are based on the precisions of predicted values.
 The results are qualitatively similar to those based on the simple average.
-17 To form industry-neutral quintile portfolios, we identify all of the target stocks by their Fama-French 30 industries, and within each industry we sort the target stocks into five groups (each containing 20% of the stocks in that industry): Group 1 contains the target stocks with the lowest predicted returns for the following week, and Group 5 contains the target stocks with the highest predicted returns for the following week.
+18 To form industry-neutral quintile portfolios, we identify all of the target stocks by their Fama-French 30 industries, and within each industry we sort the target stocks into five groups (each containing 20% of the stocks in that industry): Group 1 contains the target stocks with the lowest predicted returns for the following week, and Group 5 contains the target stocks with the highest predicted returns for the following week.
 We then form industry-neutral portfolios by combining the target stocks in Group 1 from all 30 of the Fama-French industries into a single Quintile 1 portfolio, and similarly with the remaining four groups to form the five industry-neutral predicted-return portfolios.

-t-2).
-Therefore in addition to investigating the potential relation of return predictability to common institutional ownership, we examine other previously documented explanations for return predictability, such as size, book-to-market, momentum, reversals, and liquidity, in Section 4.
+Table 2 presents descriptive statistics for the quintile portfolios, which form the basis for our tests.
+We calculate simple averages of firm-level characteristics for stocks within each quintile and then report time-series averages of each quintile's characteristics from January 1980 to December 2010.
+Panel A shows that there are variations across the predicted-return portfolios in terms of the component stocks' size, book-to-market, lagged returns, volatility, liquidity, and trading volume.
+For example, the predicted-CAR-sorted portfolios are monotonically decreasing in book-to-market and increasing in price momentum over the previous year (Return month t-12 to t-2).
+Therefore in addition to investigating the potential relation of return predictability to common institutional ownership, we examine other previously documented explanations for return predictability, such as size, book-to-market, momentum, reversals, and liquidity, in Section 5.
 Panel B shows that return autocorrelations are generally small in each of the quintile portfolios.